montogeek/laravel-docs-es/facades.md

 #### Importing Facades

-Remember, if you are using a facade when a controller that is namespaced, you will need to import the facade class into the namespace.
+Remember, if you are using a facade in a controller that is namespaced, you will need to import the facade class into the namespace.
 All facades live in the global namespace:

 	<?php namespace App\Http\Controllers;